Administered by WageWorks, Inc., 1-877-924-3967

 Reimbursement

-Pay Me Back or Pay My Provider: When filing a request for reimbursement, you may elect to have WageWorks make the payment direct to you (Pay Me Back) or you may elect to have WageWorks pay your provider (Pay My Provider) directly.
-You may also elect to have recurring payments for DCFSA expenses or recurring HCFSA expenses, such as monthly orthodontic claims.
+Pay Me Back or Pay My Provider: When filing a request for reimbursement, you may elect to have WageWorks make the payment direct to you (Pay Me Back) or to pay your provider (Pay My Provider) directly.
+You may also elect to have recurring payments for DCFSA (day care) expenses or recurring HCFSA expenses, such as monthly orthodontic claims.

-Direct Deposit: Sign up for Direct Deposit online at WageWorks and WageWorks will electronically deposit reimbursements directly into your bank account.
+Direct Deposit: You can enroll in Direct Deposit online at WageWorks and WageWorks will electronically deposit reimbursements directly into your bank account.

-Claims for eligible expenses that were incurred during the Plan Year (July 1-June 30) must be received by WageWorks by September 30th of the current Plan Year, to be eligible for reimbursement.
-If you terminate employment during the Plan Year, your participation in the FSA ends, subject to COBRA limitations.
-However, you may submit claims through September 30th of the current Plan Year, if the claims were incurred during your period of employment, and during the Plan Year.
+Claims for eligible expenses that were incurred during the Plan Year (July 1-June 30) must be received by WageWorks before September 30th after the current Plan Year ends, to be eligible for reimbursement.
+If you terminate employment during the Plan Year, your participation in the FSA ends on the last day of the month in which your employment terminates, however, you may submit claims before September 30th after the current Plan Year ends, if the claims were incurred during your period of employment, and during the current Plan Year.

 Tax Savings Calculators